 European Molecular Imaging Meeting 2019

-with a great ceilidh and party at The Arches, Glasgow.
+with a great ceilidh at The Arches, Glasgow.

 Back in March, I was commissioned to photograph a three-day event for the organizers of the 2019 European Molecular Imaging Meeting (EMIM), which was hosted at The Scottish Exhibition Centre in Glasgow, Scotland.